About the Rubenstein Library Renovation

 This portion of the West Campus library complex is at the very heart of the campus designed by the Horace Trumbauer architectural firm and is emblematic of the character of the West Quad and Duke University.
 The cornerstone for the university is visible at the foot of the library tower.
 Situated at the intersection of the West Campus quadrangles, it is easily accessible to scholars, students, and visitors.
 As the home of the Rubenstein Library, it is also central to the teaching and research mission of Duke University.

-The upcoming renovation will increase the research, instruction, storage, and exhibition capabilities of the Rubenstein Library.
+The renovation will increase the research, instruction, storage, and exhibition capabilities of the Rubenstein Library.
 It will also address the need for state-of-the-art stacks with high-tech security and a closely-monitored environment.
 A new special collections reading room will accommodate more people than the current space, and it will offer researchers more elbow-room per person.
 There will also be designated spaces for collaborative research.

 Updates will also extend to the Mary Duke Biddle Rare Book Room and the Gothic Reading Room.
 The charm and character of these signature Duke spaces will be preserved, but their finishes, furnishings, lighting, technology infrastructure, and exhibition facilities will be enhanced.